Dobbs v. Jackson Women's Health Organization: Religious

 The decision was seen as a victory for the Christian right in American politics.
 The president of the anti-abortion group Operation Rescue, Troy Newman, called the decision a "human rights victory".
 Support was widespread among leaders of the Catholic Church, including Pope Francis, who compared abortion to "hiring a hit man"; the United States Conference of Catholic Bishops; Archbishops José Horacio Gómez and William E. Lori; and many other bishops.
 President Bart Barber and other officials of the Southern Baptist Convention, and the Life Ministry of the Lutheran Church—Missouri Synod, celebrated the decision.

 Mainline Protestant leaders were generally critical of the decision, including Bishop Elizabeth Eaton of the Evangelical Lutheran Church in America, the General Ministers of United Church of Christ, and Presiding Bishop Michael Curry of the Episcopal Church.

 Many American Jewish organizations, including the National Council of Jewish Women, Hadassah, American Jewish Committee, the Anti-Defamation League, Hillel International, the Rabbinical Assembly, and the Women's Rabbinic Network, opposed the decision.
 They cited support for legal abortion and religious freedom, disagreeing with the court's opinion and "conservative Christian theology" on the beginning of human personhood.
-The Haredi Orthodox Jewish organization Agudath Israel of America, though, "welcome[d]" the end of Roe v.
+By contrast, the Haredi Orthodox Jewish organization Agudath Israel of America, "welcome[d]" the end of Roe v.
 Wade.

 American Muslims' reactions were varied, as views on abortion differ within Islam.
 Many said Dobbs curtailed religious freedom, reflected only Christian right views, and damaged cultural and religious pluralism.